Teacher and Therapist in Greenville, North Carolina

-Allison Crowe, Ph.D., LPC, NCC, ACS is an Assistant Professor of Counselor Education at East Carolina University.
+Allison Crowe, Ph.D., LPC, NCC, ACS is an Associate Professor of Counselor Education at East Carolina University.
 She has a PhD in Counseling and Counselor Education from the University of North Carolina at Greensboro, a Master’s of Education in Community Counseling from the College of William and Mary, and a Bachelor of Arts in Psychology from the University of Virginia.
 She is a Licensed Professional Counselor (NC) and an Approved Clinical Supervisor.
 Dr. Crowe has clinical experience in residential, crisis, community agency, college counseling, and group practice settings.
 Her theoretical orientation to counseling is largely based on person-centered, humanistic, and developmental/strengths-based theories.

 Allison’s research and scholarship focuses on stigma towards adults with mental illness, stigma and intimate partner violence, serious mental illness, and eradicating the shame that still surrounds seeking mental health treatment in the United States.
 In addition, she enjoys writing about creative approaches to counseling and counselor education.
 Dr. Crowe is past Associate Editor for The Journal of Humanistic Counseling (JHC) and an active member in American Counseling Association and the Licensed Professional Counselors Association of North Carolina.
 She is co-founder of the See the Triumph campaign, a social media research initiative to empower survivors of intimate partner violence .